hypatia-software-org/syllabus/HSO-Exercises/Unit1-cli-hint.md

 Unit 1 - Command Line Interface (cli) [HINT]
 ---

-The command line provides a more advanced interface to interact with the operating system.
-Textual commands are entered in the "shell" to issue various operations.

 ### **Exercises**

 * Create a Python program to print out "Hello Python!" with the text editor and run it from the command line.